Consumer Information - Excelsior College

 - Link to report regarding Secretary's List

-Data is from the Alumni One Year Survey spanning June 2015-May 2016 (e.g. one year after graduation).
-FY2017 data will not be available until November 2017.
+Data is from the Alumni One Year Survey.
+Respondents graduated between June 2016-May 2017.
+This data reflects their employment status one year after graduation.
+FY2018 data will not be available until November 2018.

 Field of Employment: